roomkey/lein-v/README.md

 ## Support for lein release ##
 As of version 5.0, lein-v adds support for leiningen's `release` task.
 Specifically, the `lein v update` task can anchor a release process that ensures that git tags are created and pushed, and that those tags conform to sane versioning expectations.
-To use `lein release` with lein-v, first modify `project.clj` (or your leiningen user profile) as follows:
+To use `lein release` with lein-v, first modify `project.clj` (or your leiningen user profile) to something such as this:

     :release-tasks [["vcs" "assert-committed"]
-                    ["v" "update"] ;; compute new version & tag it ["vcs" "push"]
+                    ["v" "update"] ;; compute new version & tag it ["v" "push-tags"]
                     ["deploy"]]

 To effect version changes, lein-v's `update-version` task sees the versioning parameter